aws-samples/mwaa-disaster-recovery/PYPIDOC.md

 dag:DAG = factory.create_restore_dag()
 ```

 Note that you will need an empty database for restore to work.
 To cleanup the database before restore, please use the [clean_metadata](https://github.com/aws-samples/mwaa-disaster-recovery/blob/main/assets/dags/mwaa_dr/cleanup_metadata.py) DAG.
-Please make sure to use wider range for `MAX_AGE_IN_DAYS` and `MIN_AGE_IN_DAYS` (a value of `0` is suitable for min age for this use case) so that the metadata store is completely clean.

 Here is the sample of the restore workflow: